mashenkaPas/minishell/README.md

 The fork system call creates a new process.
 The new process created by fork() is copy of the current process except the returned value.
-The exex system call replaces the current process with a new program.
+The exec system call replaces the current process image with another (different) one.

 # Wait-